PacificCommunity/ofp-sam-bet-2023-grid/README.md

 The [estimation_uncertainty.R](notes/estimation_uncertainty.R) script uses Monte Carlo simulations to add estimation uncertainty to the structural uncertainty grid estimates of reference points.
 The resulting means and quantiles are found in [estimation_uncertainty.csv](notes/estimation_uncertainty.csv).

-See also Section 6.2.3 and Table 5 in the YFT 2023 stock assessment [report](https://meetings.wcpfc.int/node/19353).
+See also Section 6.2.3 and Table 5 in the BET 2023 stock assessment [report](https://meetings.wcpfc.int/node/19353).

 The script requires the FLCore and FLR4MFCL packages: